 Regarding the CIS, we have decided to proceed with deeper and broader integration starting in Belarus, then in Kazakhstan and eventually Ukraine and the others so that integration will have real meaning.
-The former-republics of the Soviet Union will resemble the European Community.
+The former republics of the Soviet Union will resemble the European Community.

 Perry came out against this idea in Kazakhstan.
-He said not to rush with integration of the got-them to agree with him.
-I think there should be one policy of the U.S. government -the policy of the VPresident of the version of the v
+He said not to rush with integration.
+He got them to agree with him.
+I think there should be one policy of the U.S. government --the policy of the President.

 On Chechnya, there is no need for concern.
-Wer intendite is in the establish order.
-It will be a democratic republic within status the Russian Federation.
-Of course wee wants to take action that in the contain pressure from Islamic countries, despecially that the Turkey and Saudi Arabia, in Central Asia and the same that Caucasus.
-When I say "measures," I mean not military but the diplomatic measures.
+We intend to establish order.
+It will be a democratic republic within the Russian Federation.
+Of course we want to take action to contain pressure from Islamic countries,

+1.4d in Central Asia and the Caucasus.
+When I say "measures," I mean not military but diplomatic measures.